-Every doctor registered to practice medicine in Australia will be impacted when changes are imposed by the Medical Board of Australia.
+Every doctor registered to practice medicine in Australia and New Zealand will be impacted when changes are imposed by the Medical Board of Australia and Medical Council of New Zealand.
 These changes are anticipated to come into effect from 2021.
 The changes will transform the way you maintain your medical registration by shifting the focus to tailored professional development activities, that aim to enhance patient safety.

 The changes comprise three core components, outlined below;

 In 2016, the Regulatory Affairs Professional Society endorsed a Regulatory Competency Framework, aimed at supporting the delivery of safe and high-quality patient care.
 In response, the MBA have proposed a range of changes to the current process for maintaining registration by introducing evidenced-based approaches to continuing professional development (CPD), associated with improved patient outcomes and reduced unwarranted clinical variation.

 All doctors will be subject to changes to the Professional Development and Wellbeing categories.
 However, if you are aged 70 years or older, live in an isolated location, or have multiple substantiated complaints against you, you will be subject to the Remediation category as well.

 An outline of the three categories has been provided below and how they are likely to impact you once implemented;